janklimo/beer-o-clock/README.md

 ## Introduction
-Sale of alcohol in Thailand is restricted during certain times of day and completely banned on certain holidays.
+Sale of alcohol in Thailand is restricted during some times of day and completely banned on certain holidays.

-This Chrome extension
+Feel like grabbing a beer from 7/11 but not sure if it's possible right now?
+Open a new tab in Chrome and you'll know right away.

 ##Technology, Installation, etc.